 Arrrrrrrgh you and your little mateys ready for swashbuckling fun south of Myrtle Beach?
 Then look into Pirate Adventures, a treasure hunt at sea designed especially for kids ages 3–10.
 An interactive pirate ship attraction, the Sea Gypsy treats kids and parents to a whirlwind hour that includes a treasure hunt, water cannon battle with enemy pirates, and raising of the flags.

 There is something magical about the atmosphere at Frank’s Outback in Pawleys Island.
-When you walk into the outdoor dining area at Frank’s you’ll be transported into an oasis of twinkle lights, live music, and cozy intimate seating.
-Frank’s Outback menu has a mix of cultural flavors from their Pickled Brined Fried Chicken to the Roasted Rack Of New Zealand Lamb.
+When you walk into the outdoor dining area at Frank’s, you’ll be transported into an oasis of twinkle lights, live music, and intimate seating.
+Frank’s Outback menu offers a mix of cultural flavors from their Pickled Brined Fried Chicken to the Roasted Rack Of New Zealand Lamb.
 You’ll love the Lowcountry luxury of Frank’s Outback, but be sure to make a reservation as their tables fill quickly.

-The south side offers visitors a slower pace and a nice change from the bustling atmosphere of Myrtle Beach.
-With rich culture and friendly locals, taking a trip to the south side is an absolute must on your next Myrtle Beach vacation.
-From unique shopping to decadent dining, take a break from the beach and come on down!
+An afternoon or evening venturing to the south side of Myrtle Beach offers visitors a slower pace and a nice change from the bustling atmosphere of the Grand Strand.
+With rich culture and friendly locals, southside sea towns offer a different glimpse into beach life in South Carolina.
+Be sure to include Murrells Inlet and Pawleys Island on your next Myrtle Beach vacation.
+From unique shopping to decadent dining, take a break from the city pace and plan your stay today.